openpolis/geojson-italy/README.md

 ## Introduction

-This repository contains topojson limits for all municipalities in Italy, by regions and provinces.
+This repository contains geo-referenced limits for all municipalities in Italy, by regions and provinces.

 Definitions: